Skip to main content

 GO

--- Replace TAPDATA with your database name
+-- Replace TAPDATA with the actual database name

--- Replace INSURANCE with your schema name
+-- Replace INSURANCE with the actual schema name

 USE TAPDATA